Frzk/docker-debian9-ansible/README.md

 Debian 9 (Stretch) Docker image for Ansible role testing in Travis-CI.

+> TL;DR: `docker pull kblr/debian9-ansible`

 ## Overview

 I use Docker in Travis-CI to test my Ansible roles on multiple OS.

-This repo allows me to (automatically) build a Debian 9 (Stretch) image from the provided `Dockerfile`.
+This repo allows me to (automatically) build a Debian 9 image from the provided `Dockerfile`.
 This image contains the needed tools to run Ansible and the tests.

 The image is built by Docker Hub automatically each time one of the following happens:
 - the upstream OS container is updated;
 - a commit is made on the `master` branch of this repo.

-> **Important Note**: the Docker image is named **kblr/debian9-ansible**.

-Travis pulls the image from Docker Hub, run a container based on it and run my tests.

 ## How-to use with Travis-CI

-Simply pull the image from Docker Hub and run a container based on it.
+Simply tell Travis to pull the image from Docker Hub and run a container based on it.

 Your `.travis.yml` file should look like this: